SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/logs-metrics.md

 If you haven’t defined a cluster in Oracle, then enter ‘**default**’ for `db_cluster`.

-    Enter in values for the following parameters :
+    Enter in values for the following parameters (as marked `CHANGEME` above):